buffapples/Portfolio/README.md

 # buffapple's Portfolio

 Greetings!
 Welcome to my portfolio of R work.
-These projects come from coursework that I have completed during my Master’s degree.
+On my GitHub Pages site, you will primarily find projects from coursework that I have completed during my Master’s degree.
 This is to be used an avenue to showcase my work as well as centralize my code for future use.

 <!-- PROJECT LOGO -->
 <br />